 So … how do you know where to ride?

-This information, used with the map on the other side of this document, is meant to clarify where you can legally ride in the PRC.
+This information, is meant to clarify where you can legally ride in the PRC.
 If you still have questions, feel free to stop in at the PRC Headquarters when open, or call 989-983-4101.

 For day trips from the Elk Hill Equestrian State Forest Campground, some optional loop rides are shown on the map below.
 These loops combine parts of the North Spur of the Shore-to-Shore Riding/Hiking Trail, open roads, and two sections of service roads that are posted as open for horse use.
 The approximate distance given is round- trip from Elk Hill Equestrian State Forest Campground.

 On state forest lands outside the PRC, horses may ride on roads, trails, and cross-country unless specifically restricted.
 Dispersed camping is allowed on state forest lands outside the PRC unless specifically restricted.
 See the DNR website at www.michigan.gov/dnr, or call the Gaylord Operations Service Center at 989-732-3541 or the Cadillac Operations Service Center at 231-775-9727, for more information on state lands in the Northern Lower Peninsula.